e18e/e18e/docs/docs/publishing.md

 If you're part of an org, or just want to use workflows, certainly do not publish locally.

+## `@e18e/setup-publish`

+TODO: Explain the setup-publish CLI which can help template some of these workflows out.

-## Changesets Workflow
+## Recipes

-TODO: Explain roughly the same as the "Standard workflow", but using `changesets` to manage versions.
+TODO: Explain some recipes for more advanced workflows.
+Each of these should be briefly explained but leave the detail to a GitHub repo we have yet to produce.

+Should include:

+- changesets
+- changelogithub

+Also:

 - Show a diagram of the flow possibly
 - Use the same steps as the standard flow mostly